surifirstpin/biplus_documentation/docs/Model.md

 A model is a customized gateway into the database, it is designed in such a way that it provides a spontaneous data analysis to specific business users.
 Model derives the relation between two views.
 A model based filter can be applied globally to restricted data at user level, so each model displays different data to different users.
 **Example :**
-if a sales manager needs to retrieve different data then material manager then we need to develop two models to offer views  database appropriate for each user.
+if a sales manager needs to retrieve different data then material manager then we need to develop two models to offer views of database appropriate for each user.

 >  BI+ can maintain multiple models for single project and each of them disclose different data to different users depending on parameters applied in model.